shubhxmtechnologies/sviet-new/README.md

 # new tasks

-- on home page add review 5 to 6 and some from the apply link  and visited by leaders
+- on home page add review 5 to 6 and some from the apply link  and visited by leaders : done
 - remove joing us properly : done
 - from governing  remove  vishal ,pricnical, director acedmics change mesage  : done
-- international emopower your future,review
+- international emopower your future,review : done